-During the COVID-19 pandemic it is likely that Care Homes will be dealing with increased waste both from materials that have come into direct contact with infected individuals and from the additional PPE that staff are using when looking after them.
+During the COVID-19 pandemic it is likely that care homes will be dealing with increased waste both from materials that have come into direct contact with infected individuals and from the additional PPE that staff are using when looking after them.

-This guidance has been compiled to clarify how Care Homes should be segregating, handling and storing waste to minimise the risk of infection from contaminated waste to staff and waste collection operatives.
+This guidance has been compiled to clarify how care homes should be segregating, handling and storing waste to minimise the risk of infection from contaminated waste to staff and waste collection operatives.

-General information about waste classification and disposal
+Waste classification and disposal

-It is the responsibility of the Care Home to ensure that the waste being generated on their premises is managed appropriately.
+It is the responsibility of the care home to ensure that the waste being generated on their premises is managed appropriately.

 They should have well established protocols in place for the segregation and safe storage and collection of waste following the guidance, Infection Control Guidance for Registered Care Homes, HCS 2016.